 - Marks & Spencers (e-card, then use it to buy a physical card from M&S website or paper vouchers)

 Discounts are usually around the 3% to 4% range, though sometimes higher.
 M&S paper vouchers for example are often up to 15% off.
 Stock varies, but it’s worth taking a look.

 Watch out though for some recent changes such as transaction fees of 1%, or delivery charges for physical cards of £2 – often making the savings pointless.
 Still I’ve saved a lot in the past with the app and there are often decent discounts.

 PLUS if you’ve not used Zeek before, the code CLEVERCASH will give you a free £5 to spend!
 There’s a minimum spend of £45.

 You can often save a little extra on your groceries using supermarket cashback apps (read my review).
 One – Shopmium – offers a freebie to get you started.
-It’s been a jar of Nutella for a while now, though it’s usually a bar of Lindt chocolate, though has at times been a jar of Nutella or box of cornettos.
+It’s been a jar of Nutella for a while now, though it’s usually a bar of Lindt chocolate, though has at times been a box of cornettos.
 It should say when you download the app.